 Well, fear not, because as long as there is no serious damage, it is possible to make that old deck like new again.

 The first step to re-coating a deck is to scrape off the old finish with.
-In most cases the old finish will flake off fairly easily.
+In most cases, the old finish will flake off fairly easily.
 Whatever does not come off with the scraper will be removed by the deck stripper.
-Once you have scrapped off as much of the old finish as you can, inspect the wood to make sure that nothing is rotten.
+Once you have scraped off as much of the old finish as you can inspect the wood to make sure that nothing is rotten.
 Do not waste your time trying to clean or refinish anything that is rotten.
 Rotten wood needs to be replaced before you proceed with the rest of the job.

 If there is nothing in need of repair, it is time to start using the deck stripper and deck cleaner.

 The deck stripper is used first to remove any old finish that could not be flaked off with your paint scraper.
 And the cleaner is then used to ensure that you are working with a clean surface before applying a new finish.